 The People’s Planning Academy is a free training program consisting of 6 workshops that will provide participants with basic knowledge about city planning and the foundational goals that came from the Plan 2020 Bicentennial Agenda – to make Indianapolis healthier, more resilient, more inclusive, and more competitive.
 Participants will learn how planning can help us to achieve these goals.
 The Academy will also train participants on how to use the Land Use Pattern Book, which is the written component of the Marion County Land Use Plan.
 It outlines land use types and the conditions used to determine where different land uses are appropriate.
-Participants who complete the People’s Planning Academy will also be invited to join the in-person Land Use Plan Stakeholder Committee meetings during the mapping phase of the Plan.
+Participants who complete the People’s Planning Academy will also be invited to join the Land Use Plan Stakeholder Committee during the mapping phase of the Plan.
 The program is open to all residents, property owners, or business owners in Marion County.

 A Partnership Of

 Participants have the choice of two in-person tracks – 6 Thursday evenings or 3 longer Saturday morning sessions, as well as an online/Channel 16 track.
 The table below outlines the topics schedule for each of these tracks.
 While registration for the in-person tracks is closed, the online track will be open through the end of the year.
 Note that in order to graduate and be invited to join the Land Use Plan Stakeholder committee, you must register!
 When each class is posted, we’ll notify you and also provide all the class materials in digital format!